pavanvidem/training-material/topics/digital-humanities/tutorials/Whisper_speech_recognition/tutorial.md

 One example is oral history, in which historians interview contemporary witnesses to access information beyond written sources.
 {% cite Cole2022 %} gives an introduction to the topic and lays out potential challenges.
 But once you have your audio(visual) material.
 How can you make it accessible for structured analysis?
 This is a task Galaxy can help with.
-The platform contains several tools for automatic speech recognition (ASR).
+The platform contains several tools for Automatic Speech Recognition (ASR).
 From uploading and converting to suitable file types to transcriptions and post-processing, Galaxy has you covered.

 This tutorial aims to make the audio track of a video machine-readable for further processing.